justadudewhohacks/npm-opencv-build/README.md

 npm install --global windows-build-tools
 ```

+## OpenCVBuildEnv options

+A `prebuild` options can be provide to avoid any recompilation, acceptex values are: `"latestBuild"`, `"latestVersion"`, `"oldestBuild"`, `"oldestVersion"`.
+the `prebuild` option intend to be use at runtime.

+all the argument used to be provided in the `opencv4nodejs` section of a package.json can also be provide in OpenCVBuildEnv Options.

 ## Environment Variables

 It's possible to specify build environment variables by inserting them into the `package.json` where the dependency is declared an object like: